Full-time: 3 Years, Part-time: 4-6 Years

 - Laura Williamson, Sports News Editor at The Daily Mail

-- Sam Rush, Derby County Football Club Chief Executive
+- Sam Rush, former Derby County Football Club Chief Executive

 - Jacqui Oatley, TV presenter